ctadjiki/EC410BigData-assignment-01-ggplot2-team-09/R/ggplot2.md

 This Boxplot depicts the distribution of SAT math scores within each of the majors.
 I was curious to see if there would be any correlation between specific majors and higher math scores.
+Some majors are much more reliant on math than others, so I would expect these majors to put off students who have historically have not done well in math.
 It does not appear that math scores influence what major someone picks as each major has a very similar distribution and interquartile range.
 The Natural Sciences does have an edge on the upper whisker indicating that their top 25% of scores are slightly higher.
 The Economics and Other majors had a slightly worse lower whisker score indicating there are slightly more low scores.
 The outliers are highlighted as a red dot.
 It’s interesting that there are no outliers in the Humanities major, and they have the most compact distribution of scores.
-The spread of math scores is fairly symmetrical between group, and the data is not skewed in either direction.
+There are 11 outliers which makes up 1.8% of observations.
+I would expect the majors that don’t require much math to have more people with low scores.
+The spread of math scores is fairly symmetrical between group, and the data is not greatly skewed in either direction.
+The humanities and econ majors are slightly skewed left though.
+All the majors have medians that appear to be within 10-20 points and the same goes for the interquartile range.